How to choose and replace a pvc patio roof (with pros and cons)

 But after getting quotes in the thousands upon thousands, I decided my budget wouldn’t allow that.
 Plan B it is.

-I was also made aware of pvc (cheaper) vs. polycarbonate (twice the price).
+I was also made aware of maintenance-free pvc (cheaper) vs. polycarbonate (twice the price).
 But I felt, my own pvc roof lasted a long time, so I’ll just stick with that, since this isn’t my dream roof anyway.
 What if I wanted to change it down the road?

 So cheaper roof panels over the deck while getting in some light transmission through slightly translucent panels became the main goal.